TimHanewich/ranger/readme.md

 I designed a few iterations of the `base_center` part, each one with varying distances:
 - `base_center_v1` - what I started with, and what each next one is measured against.
 - `base_center_v2` - 1mm more space - **This seems to be right!**

+## Controlling the Servo
+See [this video](https://www.youtube.com/watch?v=uOQk8SJso6Q) that describes very well how the SG-90 servo can be controlled.

+Basically, a duty cycle of 1ms is 0%, 2ms is 100%.
+So you need to change the duty cycle from 1 to 2 ms to control the rotation, from 0-100%.

+At 50 hz (standard for a servo), the full cycle is 20ms.
+So, using the `PWM.ChangeDutyCycle()` function of the `RPi.GPIO` module, you need to set the duty cycle to between 5% and 10% of the 20ms... that will get you from between 1ms and 2ms!